-Advisors: Dr. KT Elliott (x2671, elliottk@tcnj.edu) and Dr. Leeann Thornton (x2875, thornton@tcnj.edu) "Tri Beta" is the casual name of the national biology honor society, and our chapter functions both as an honor society and a service organization for students in the biological sciences.
-Its main objectives are to promote scholarship in the biological sciences, promote dissemination of biological knowledge, facilitate faculty/student interaction, and encourage research.
-All activities hosted by Tri-Beta are open to all majors, and include trips, picnics and parties.
-Tri-Beta also hosts the annual "Meet the Professors" event, and provides students who serve as "BioGuides" for prospective students at Open Houses, Accepted Students Days, and other such events.
+Advisors: Dr. Gary Dickinson (x2456) and Dr. Nina Peel (x3128)

+"Tri Beta" is the casual name of the national biology honor society, and our chapter functions both as an honor society and a service organization for students in the biological sciences.
+Its main objectives are to promote scholarship in the biological sciences and dissemination of biological knowledge, to facilitate faculty/student interaction, and encourage research.
+Activities hosted by Tri-Beta are open to all majors, and include trips, and parties.
+Tri-Beta also hosts the Peer Mentoring program, organizes service events, and provides students who serve as "BioGuides" for prospective students at Open Houses, Accepted Students Days, and other such events.